-In developing any new DFSP based processed product, it is critical that it meets food safety standards and that the amount of beta-carotene in the product is known so that accurate labeling can be done.
+In developing any new OFSP based processed product, it is critical that it meets food safety standards and that the amount of beta-carotene in the product is known so that accurate labeling can be done.

 FANEL is jointly staffed by CIP and the International Livestock Research Institute at the Biosciences for East and Central Africa (BecA) laboratories in Nairobi, Kenya.
-It can provide services to public and private sector clients in beta-carotene and vitamin C analysis.
+It can provide services to public and private sector clients in beta-carotene and vitamin C analysis, proximate analysis, and microbial analysis.
 FANEL gladly hosts graduate food science students.